 About syndromes without a name (SWAN)

-SWAN stands for syndrome or syndromes without a name.
-It’s a term the doctors might use when a child has symptoms of a genetic disorder, but these symptoms can’t be diagnosed.
+SWAN stands for syndromes without a name.
+It’s a term the doctors might use when a child has symptoms of a genetic condition, but these symptoms can’t yet be diagnosed.

 SWAN is not a formal medical diagnosis.